 ‘Bouncebackability’ means pretty much what it states – the ability to bounce back!
 It is the capacity to recover quickly from a setback.
 A relatively new addition to our collective lexicon, it is a word many people associate with the football player Iain Dowie who used it frequently, ‘bouncebackability’ has become so popular that it now resides safely in the Oxford English Dictionary.

 This ability to recover, dust oneself down and move on to the next step is driven by a fuel called ‘resilience’.
 Resilient people cope well with, and may actually benefit from, stressful challenges.
 However, those with low resilience become overwhelmed, dwell on problems and utilize unhealthy coping mechanisms.
-While some challenges are greater than others, we are all faced with stress, adversity, changes in circumstances, issues with family and loved ones, financial problems, work day worries, illness, etc., that we have to overcome.
-Resilience allows us to look at these external stressors as a challenge rather as an immobilizing threat.
+While some challenges are greater than others, we are all faced with stress, adversity, changes in circumstances, issues with family and loved ones, financial problems, workday worries, illness, etc., that we have to overcome.
+Resilience allows us to look at these external stressors as a challenge rather than an immobilizing threat.

 Can individuals learn to be more resilient, or are some just born with the ability to bounce back from adversity?
-Both according to researchers.
-Some people do seem to have a natural resilience but for those of us who are less fortunate there are things that you can do to improve your resilience.
+Both, according to researchers.
+Some people do seem to have a natural resilience but for those of us who are less fortunate, there are things that you can do to improve your resilience.
 There is a major shift happening towards “the power of the positive”– identifying and building individual and environmental strengths that help people overcome difficulties, achieve happiness, and attain life success.

 What to do